-These APIs have been developed to play a specific role such as accessing data from source systems, combining this data in processes or providing an experience for the end user.
+These APIs have been developed to play a specific role such as accessing data from source systems, combining this data in processes, or providing an experience for the end-user.

 APIs used to be seen as ordinary tools for developers.
 But nowadays enterprises aren’t only leveraging them for internal purposes, but for external too.

 The three APIs that enable API led connectivity

 API-led connectivity distributes the data landscape of organizations in three bite-sized chunks; system, process, and experience APIs.

 Access to the company’s data hereby decentralizes and simplifies.
 These APIs are accessible to (internal and external) right holders via an API portal.